clokep/clokep.github.io/content/articles/celery-without-a-backend.rst

 There is also configuration from the caller that *must* be right for the task to execute as you'd expect:

+* The number of arguments and the keywords for any keyword arguments.
 * The serializer or compressor must match what the worker can handle.
 * If a non-default results backend is to be used.